duckietown/lib-dt-apriltags/README.md

 ## Usage
 Some examples of usage can be seen in the `apriltags3.py` file.

-Detector object: Wrapper around the Apriltags functionality.
+The `Detector` class is a wrapper around the Apriltags functionality.
 You can initialize it as following:

 ```
 at_detector = Detector(searchpath=['apriltags'],